A Taxi Driver: Production

-Filming began on June 5, 2016, and ended on October 24, 2016.
+Filming began on 5 June 2016, and ended on 24 October 2016.

 Release

-The film was released on August 2, 2017 in South Korea.
+The film was released on 2 August 2017, in South Korea.
 On the same day, the film had its international premiere at the Fantasia International Film Festival in Montreal, where Song Kang-ho was named Best Actor for his role in the film.

-According to distributor Showbox, the film will be released in North America on August 11, Australia and New Zealand on August 24, followed by the UK on August 25.
-It will then open in Asian countries including Hong Kong, Taiwan and Japan in September.
+According to distributor Showbox, the film was released in North America on 11 August, Australia and New Zealand on 24 August, followed by the UK on 25 August.
+It then opened in Asian countries including Hong Kong, Taiwan and Japan in September.